Youth Tobacco Use in Boulder County

 - E-cigarettes, available in fruit and candy flavors, and often displayed next to convenience products such as chips and candy bars.

 Despite the impact of movies, music, and TV, parents, still have the GREATEST INFLUENCE on their teens’ lives.

 - Talk directly to your child about the risks of tobacco use.
-If friends or relatives have died from tobacco-related illness, tell them about it.

 - Start the dialog about tobacco use at age 5 or 6 and continue through the high school years.
 Many kids start using tobacco by age 11, and many are addicted by age 14.

 - Discuss the glamorization of tobacco in the media.

 - Let your friends and family know that you don’t want them to expose your children to secondhand smoke.
 Help your child practice asking adults to not smoke in cars, especially when kids are present.